Throbac-Labs/SolanaValidator_FullDeployment/README.md

 cp prometheus-2.34.0.linux-amd64/prometheus.yml /home/USERNAME/monitoring
 cd monitoring
 ```
-Then we'll edit our prometheus.yml to include our remote write, as well as node_exporter and the solana-mc service, both of which we will create momentarily
+Then we'll edit our prometheus.yml to include our remote write, as well as node_exporter and the solana-mc service, both of which we will create momentarily.
 ```
 nano prometheus.yml
 # edits (carefull of spacing and line breaks)